linatal/WordAlignments_dictionary/README.md

 - -cn, --classname: include verb classname

 * -cid, --classid: include classid vec00XXX
-* -mo, --mgiza_output: path to mgiza output file
+* -mo, --mgiza_output: path to mgiza output dictionary
-* -i1, --input_src: the path to the input file with source language -> file before lemmatization or lowercasing
+* -i1, --input_src: the path to the input file with source language (corpus before tokenization or lowercasing)
-* -i2, --input_trg: the path to the input file with target language -> file before lemmatization or lowercasing
+* -i2, --input_trg: the path to the input file with target language (corpus before tokenization or lowercasing)
-*  -l, --list: comma-delimited list input (no spaces)
+*  -l, --list: comma-delimited list input with no spaces

-For `--list`, include english verbs belonging to the class as comma-separated list (no spaces).
+For `--list`, include those English verbs belonging to the class as comma-separated list (no spaces).
 To create the list, you can:

-- - go to source code of synsemclass website, search for

-     `<span class="cms_label" title="Classmembers for class"...`
+	- go to source code of synsemclass website, search for tag`<span class="cms_label" title="Classmembers for class"...`

 - copy list of english verbs + IDs

 - you can serialize english verbs as list without id's via commandline using this example as template:

 ```
 echo "ask (EngVallex-ID-ev-w141f2), inquire (EngVallex-ID-ev-w1710f1), interview (EngVallex-ID-ev-w1741f1), poll (EngVallex-ID-ev-w2324f1), question (EngVallex-ID-ev-w2465f2)" | sed 's/([^()]*)//g' | tr -d ' '